-My approach is mainly psychodynamic, however my practice is also informed by other theories such as attachment, narrative, mindfulness and Transactional Analysis.
+My approach is mainly psychodynamic, however my practice is also informed by other theories such as attachment, narrative therapy, mindfulness, CBT and Transactional Analysis.

 As an Art Psychotherapist I help to create a space where personal and often difficult feelings can be explored safely.
 These feelings can be explored both verbally and by communication through the art materials.
 Any creative work you do will be treated with respect and stored in privacy.